Fields

 Gadget uses the RegExp engine built into node.js to run RegExp Pattern validations.
 For information on how to write JavaScript regular expressions, please refer to MDN's reference.

-In Gadget you can add your own custom validations written in JavaScript.
-The Run Code validation runs a JS function each time a record is created or updated to check if that change should succeed.
-If the function reports no errors, then the save will complete, and if the data is somehow invalid, the validation can add structured error messages to the different fields of the record being changed.
+In Gadget, you can add your custom validations written in JavaScript.
+The custom validation runs a JS function each time a record is created or updated to check if that change should succeed.
+If the function reports no errors, then the save will be complete, and if the data is somehow invalid, the validation can add structured error messages to the different fields of the record being changed.

-Each Run Code validation file must export a function as the default export function from the module.
+Each custom validation file must export a function as the default export function from the module.
 The function can be marked async

 or return a Promise